johngavel/Terminal/README.md

 Written by John J. Gavel
 ## Release
+* 1.0.12 - Updated Version Numbers
+  * Replaced Terminal Commands from a Singleton to a global.
+Allowing the user to create different Terminal Commands for each different Terminal or use the same one.
+  * BREAKING - Changed the format of the Terminal Command Function.
+Instead of being passed the called terminal, they are now passed an "OutputInterface*".
+This change allowed the seperation of the Terminal and the Terminal Commands.
+OutputInterface contains all of the methods that Terminal had so no other code change is necessary.
+(Maybe?!?).
+    * void hello(Terminal* terminal); --> void hello(OutputInterface* terminal);
+  * Added ASCII Table utility, that allows the terminal to print nice multi-color tables.
+  * Removed terminal configuration help command
+  * Standardized get/set methods
 * 1.0.11 - Updated Version Numbers
   * Fixing and updating Arduino UNO Example
   * Updated stty command, to control Echo, Color, and Prompt.
 Changed Feature Name.